FIWARE/tutorials.LD-Subscriptions-Registrations/README.md

 ## Entities within a stock management system

-The relationship between our entities is defined as shown:
+The relationship between our Linked Data entities is defined as shown, in addition to the existing data, the `tweets` attribute will be supplied by a *Context Provider*.
+In all other respects this model remains the same as the [previous tutorial](https://github.com/FIWARE/tutorials.Working-with-Linked-Data/) :

 ![](https://fiware.github.io/tutorials.LD-Subscriptions-Registrations/img/entities.png)

 ## Stock Management frontend

-In the previous [tutorial](https://github.com/FIWARE/tutorials.Working-with-Linked-Data/), the simple Node.js Express application was updated to use NGSI-LD.
-This tutorial will use the monitor page to watch the status of recent requests, and a store page to buy products.
+The simple Node.js Express application has updated to use NGSI-LD in the previous [tutorial](https://github.com/FIWARE/tutorials.Working-with-Linked-Data/).
+We will use the monitor page to watch the status of recent requests, and a two store pages to buy products.
 Once the services are running these pages can be accessed from the following URLs:

 #### Event Monitor